aleksmaricic/print-pivotal-cards/README.md

 2. Then you will need to get your own API token - this should be at the bottom of your Pivotal user profile page: https://www.pivotaltracker.com/profile

-Copy and paste that token into a file called 'pivotalTrackerCredentials.py' in the same directory as the main script in the following format:

-api_token = "add your token here"

-3. Run python PivotalCardPrinter.py [your project ID]
+3. Run python PivotalCardPrinter.py [your api token] [your project ID] [optionally: an html filename to output to]

 This will create a HTML file with all stories from that project.

-The file name will be default_[timestamp].html
-It will expect to find pivotal-cards.css in the same directory
+The file name will default to default_[timestamp].html It will expect to find pivotal-cards.css in the same directory

 Change the paper orientation to landscape when printing this.